 State Fiscal Effect: The bill results in significant effects on State revenues and expenditures - the bill affects both the general fund and various special funds.
-After a discussion of the general assumptions used, this analysis provides an estimate of the sales and use tax revenues resulting from the bill (and the distribution of those revenues) as well as the fiscal effects by agency resulting from the bill's various provisions.
+After a discussion of related funding included in the fiscal 2024 budget as passed by the General Assembly and the general assumptions used, this analysis provides an estimate of the sales and use tax revenues resulting from the bill (and the distribution of those revenues) as well as the fiscal effects by agency resulting from the bill's various provisions.